 • Can limit creativity.

-• Often have a hard time adapting.
+• Often has a hard time adapting.

 • Employees may feel left out or underappreciated.